 About Us

 We support young people to take action for justice in their personal lives and communities.

-Founded in 2007, CFS mission is to cultivate and amplify the leadership of Black and Brown youth as they envision and organize for collective healing and liberation.
+Founded in 2007, CFS mission is to cultivate and amplify the leadership of Black and Brown youth as they envision and organize toward collective healing and liberation.

+About Us